Charles de Gaulle Airport: Terminal 2

+Terminals 2B and 2D are used by Oneworld carriers American Airlines, Finnair and Royal Air Maroc, Star Alliance carriers Aegean Airlines, Croatia Airlines, and LOT Polish Airlines, SkyTeam carriers ITA Airways and Scandinavian Airlines and non-alliance airlines including Air Austral, Air Tahiti Nui, easyJet and JetBlue.

+Terminals 2E and 2F are dedicated use for Air France and its SkyTeam partners except Saudia which uses Terminal 1.
+Several other carriers also use Terminal 2E, these are Oneworld carrier Japan Airlines and Malaysia Airlines and non-aligned carriers Air Mauritius, China Southern Airlines, Etihad Airways, and WestJet.

 Collapse of Terminal 2E

 On 23 May 2004, shortly after the inauguration of terminal 2E, a portion of it collapsed near Gate E50, killing four people.
 Two of the dead were reported to be Chinese citizens, one Czech and the other Lebanese.
 Three other people were injured in the collapse.
 Terminal 2E had been inaugurated in 2003 after some delays in construction and was designed by Paul Andreu.
 Administrative and judicial enquiries were started.
-Andreu also designed Terminal 3 at Dubai International Airport, which collapsed while under construction on 28 September 2004.

 Before this accident, ADP had been planning for an initial public offering in 2005 with the new terminal as a major attraction for investors.
 The partial collapse and indefinite closing of the terminal just before the beginning of summer seriously hurt the airport's business plan.

 In February 2005, the results from the administrative inquiry were published.
 The experts pointed out that there was no single fault, but rather a number of causes for the collapse, in a design that had little margin for safety.
 The inquiry found the concrete vaulted roof was not resilient enough and had been pierced by metallic pillars and some openings weakened the structure.
 Sources close to the inquiry also disclosed that the whole building chain had worked as close to the limits as possible, so as to reduce costs.
 Paul Andreu denounced the building companies for having not correctly prepared the reinforced concrete.

 On 17 March 2005, ADP decided to tear down and rebuild the whole part of Terminal 2E (the "jetty") of which a section had collapsed, at a cost of approximately €100 million.
 The reconstruction replaced the innovative concrete tube style of the jetty with a more traditional steel and glass structure.
 During reconstruction, two temporary departure lounges were constructed in the vicinity of the terminal that replicated the capacity of 2E before the collapse.
 The terminal reopened completely on 30 March 2008.